-According to Hays, 50% of employees interviewed admitted they were looking for a new job due to bad corporate culture.
+According to Hays, 50% of employees interviewed admitted they were looking for a new job due to bad company culture.

-When employees are not having a pleasant experience at work, they will look for other jobs where they feel more comfortable.
+When the skilled employees are not having a pleasant experience at work, they will look for other jobs where they feel more comfortable.
 This will translate into high turnover rates in your company.

-Having high turnover rates has a negative impact on a company's resources since the costs of replacing employees can be high.
+Having high turnover rates has a negative impact on a company's resources since the costs of replacing employees are, in general, high.

-Moreover, replacing employees too often will also affect the quality of the work since new employees need the training to complete tasks efficiently.
+Moreover, replacing employees too often will also affect the quality of the work since new employees need the training to complete tasks in an efficient manner.

-In parallel, having a poor employee experience will result in not fully-developed employees.
+In parallel, a poor employee experience will result in not fully-developed employees.
 This means that employees can’t reach their full potential.
-When this happens, completing tasks and solving challenges successfully becomes a difficult goal to achieve.
+When this happens, completing the tasks and solving the challenges becomes a difficult goal to achieve.